Cactice/tenki-web-scraping/README.md

 # tenki-web-scraping
 Get historical weather data for Japanese prefectures from the Internet.
-Not for perverts.

 # Get Started